-The post itself was a recap of what happened when I forgot to cancel an old CIBC credit card, in fact the exact quote is:
+The post itself was a recap.
+What happened when I forgot to cancel an old CIBC credit card; in fact, the exact quote is:

 About a month ago I got my monthly CIBC Visa statement.
 Now, I stopped using this card about a year ago, in favor of a President’s Choice Mastercard (which gives me grocery points).
 I open the statement assuming my normal 50 cent credit balance (I like pissing off these folks by overpaying by less than a dollar, and thus their systems then send me monthly statements, costing them money), but NO, I owed $60!